btrask/stronglink/README.md

 EarthFS is a storage system that uses content addressing and search to organize and retrieve information.
 It exposes content addressing to the user as `hash:` links to immutable files.

 EarthFS is well suited for personal notetaking.
 Its interface bears some similarity to [Notational Velocity](http://notational.net/).
-It makes linking between notes trivial, similar to a wiki such as [VoodooPad](TODO), but because notes are immutable, each note contains the changes as of a single point in time.
+It makes linking between notes trivial, similar to a wiki such as [VoodooPad](https://plausible.coop/voodoopad/), but because notes are immutable, each note contains the changes as of a single point in time.
 This basically means turning the change log into the first class object, rather than the page.
 Instead of viewing a page that was built up over time, you search for a term and see each of the notes on that topic in order.
 Sync between repositories is fast, powerful (with full query support), and real-time.

 The main interface runs in the web browser and can be used as a blog platform.
 Notes written locally (even while offline) can be automatically synced to a remote server, and it's easy to configure queries to control which files are published.
-The interface follows Dave Winer's design principle, [river of news](TODO).
+The interface follows Dave Winer's design principle, [river of news](http://www.reallysimplesyndication.com/riverOfNews) \[broken link\].
 EarthFS is nearly as fast as a static site but also has full search functionality.
-Entries in [GitHub-flavored Markdown](TODO) are rendered using [Sundown](TODO).
+Entries in [GitHub-flavored Markdown](https://help.github.com/articles/github-flavored-markdown) are rendered using [Sundown](https://github.com/vmg/sundown).

 EarthFS provides a complete API over HTTP (and HTTPS) so that other applications can access it directly.
 One such client, a Firefox extension for archiving web pages and making them content-addressable, is already in development.

 EarthFS is written in C with a small amount of low-level, cross-platform Objective-C for the filter system.
 It uses the low level, high performance database [LMDB](http://symas.com/mdb/) to perform queries.
 Files are stored directly in the OS file system under their content hashes (with atomic operations and fsync).
-The server is asynchronous and uses [libco](TODO) from BSNES.
+The server is asynchronous and uses [libco](http://byuu.org/programming/libco/) from BSNES.

 Like anything, EarthFS has some limitations and makes some tradeoffs.
 There is no FUSE interface because EarthFS just isn't good at the same things as a traditional file system.
 This is true for [any storage system built on an ACID database](http://www.mail-archive.com/sqlite-users@sqlite.org/msg73451.html), and doubly true for content addressing systems, given their preference for immutability.

-Rather than emulating mutable files via block de-duplication, EarthFS clients that need mutability (which is not expected to be many) should store diffs and use `hash:` links to track history relationships, similar to [how Git works](TODO).
-EarthFS's sync system is _available_ and _eventually consistent_ per the [CAP theorem](TODO), which makes mutability difficult to get right, but EarthFS gives application developers the best tools to do it if they choose.
+Rather than emulating mutable files via block de-duplication, EarthFS clients that need mutability (which is not expected to be many) should store diffs and use `hash:` links to track history relationships, similar to [how Git works](http://www.git-scm.com/book/en/Git-Internals-Git-Objects).
+EarthFS's sync system is _available_ and _eventually consistent_ per the [CAP theorem](http://aphyr.com/posts/278-timelike-2-everything-fails-all-the-time), which makes mutability difficult to get right, but EarthFS gives application developers the best tools to do it if they choose.

 Building
 --------